-Gerlóczy Rooms de Lux – A feeling of old Paris with the charm of modern Budapest.
+Gerlóczy Boutique Rooms – A feeling of old Paris with the charm of modern Budapest.

 Blink and you’ll think you’re in a Paris of yesteryear; blink again and you’ll feel the best of a century of Budapest history swirling around you.
 Gerlóczy greets you in a calm square shaded by a century-old elm tree, and then again through a lost-in-time brasserie with sidewalk tables and friendly servers.
 Each of the nineteen rooms on the upper floors is unique and decorated in an early twentieth-century European style, but with all the modern comforts you’d hope for.
 Rounding the sumptuous experience is the helpful and unobtrusive service.